spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-packaging-units-feature.md

 | ItemTransfer.amount                               | property | created | src/Generated/Shared/Transfer/ItemTransfer                                      |
 | ItemTransfer.amountLeadProduct                    | property | created | src/Generated/Shared/Transfer/ItemTransfer                                      |

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

 Make sure that the changes have been implemented successfully.
-To do it, trigger the following methods and make sure that the above events have been triggered:
+To do it, trigger the following methods and make sure that the preceding events have been triggered:

 | PATH                                                                                        | METHOD NAME                                                                  |
 |---------------------------------------------------------------------------------------------|------------------------------------------------------------------------------|